How to Get Ready for Upcoming Changes to Vacation Rental Laws in the Canary Islands

 5. New Sustainability and Quality Standards

-To raise overall quality and environmental responsibility, new requirements are expected, including a minimum surface area of 35 m², accessibility for people with reduced mobility, and comprehensive sustainability standards.
-A final list of these standards is pending approval.
+To enhance overall quality and environmental responsibility, new requirements include a minimum surface area of 35 m² and accessibility for people with reduced mobility.
+A final list of sustainability and quality standards is pending approval, so stay tuned for further announcements.

 6. Rules for Existing Holiday Rentals

 If you already operate a holiday rental, you may continue indefinitely.
-However, your license cannot be transferred if the property is sold—it belongs to you, not the property.
-Property managers may continue managing existing vacation rentals for 5 to 10 years, depending on compliance with upcoming regulations.
-This point is still under discussion and may change.
+However, your license cannot be transferred if the property is sold – it belongs to you, not the property.
+For property managers, you may continue managing existing rentals for 5 years, or up to 10 years if your operations comply with new regulations.
+This point remains under discussion and may change.

 7. Requirements for New Holiday Rentals